daguitej/openproject/README.md

 ## Agile Frameworks

 Having an understanding of the different Agile frameworks can help you better utilize the Agile side of OpenProject.
 Agile is a methodology that is focused on iterative and incremental approaches for software development.
 There are framework variations of the Agile.
-Please link the linked document below to get a better understanding of what software processes are out there that you can use while working with OpenProject.
+Please click the linked document below to get a better understanding of what software processes are available that you can use while working with OpenProject.

 https://github.com/daguitej/openproject/blob/dev/agile%20frameworks.pdf